kipauno-washington/test_results_reformatting_app/README.md

 The reference file must be labelled as reference.yaml and is in the www/: subdirectory of the app for the web application to function.
 The file informs the web app on acceptable test names, the variables for those tests, and acceptable values for qualitative variables (if configured) and so it cannot be omitted.

-To generate a reference.yaml file from scratch, the reference builder script included in the repository could be used.
+To generate a reference.yaml file, the reference builder script included in the repository could be used.
 Source reference_builder.R in either R or RStudio and you'll be able to select the reference tables and export a reference.yaml file.
 Users can also write the .yaml file from scratch or modify a pre-existing one, as long as the reference.yaml file is correctly formatted and is in the correct subdirectory.

 It's important to note that the reference builder uses two internal tables exported from the Freezerworks testing module.
 To access these tables, users would need to have access to the database backend.
 Contact Freezerworks support if you don't know how to extract the two tables required: parameter and test names table as well as the enumerator table for qualitative parameters.